 That would make a great article.
 What I’ll do now is to copy this title idea into my editorial calendar.
 When I’ll have the time, I’ll browse back to it in the editorial calendar and start building a serious article around that idea.

-But it’s a new idea that I’ve just generated, using a headline generator.
-So it seems to work.
+But it’s a new idea that I’ve just generated, all by simply using a headline generator.

 Now I can play around and come up with more new article ideas as well.